tonyarnold/tonyarnold.github.io/_posts/2014-04-10-clean-up-your-projects-with-xcode-5.md

 ## Sort your classes

-This is a simple one, but manually ordering your classes and groups is a one way to waste a lot of time.
+This is a simple one, but manually ordering your classes and groups is one way to waste a lot of time.
 Why not just right click on a group/project in the Xcode navigator and select *Sort Files By Name*?

 <img src="http://static.tonyarnold.com/xcode-context-menu-sort-files-by-name.png" alt="Xcode context menu showing 'Sort Files By Name' highlighted" class="center" width="283" height="411" />